beerjs/sf/README.md

 Why Github?
 -----------

-* Github is a much more natural social network for a group of developers.
+* Github is a more natural social network for a group of developers than Meetup.com.
 * Less spam
 * Because Github is free and [Meetup.com is not](http://www.meetup.com/help/Does-it-cost-money-to-start-a-Meetup-Group), which means more beer money!